lucasktlee/posts/drafts/limited-partners.md

 Let us first look at the choice of limited partners from the perspective of the fund sponsor, since it is the fund sponsor that decides to whom the fund should be marketed.
 In general, the fund sponsor will take into account—without limitation—three key legal and regulatory considerations when determining what kind of investors to approach:

 * Avoid registration of the limited partnership interests of the fund with the U.S. <abbr title="Securities and Exchange Commission">SEC</abbr>.
-* Avoid registration of the fund as an investment company under the <abbr title="Investment Company Act of 1940">ICA</abbr>
+* Avoid registration of the fund as an investment company under the <abbr title="Investment Company Act of 1940">ICA</abbr>.
 * Qualify for an exemption to the <abbr title="Investment Advisers Act of 1940">AA</abbr> restriction on performance fees.

 First, limited partnership interests in a <abbr>PE</abbr>/<abbr>VC</abbr> fund are “securities”, as such term is broadly defined in the <cite>Securities Act of 1933</cite> (the **“SA”**).
 Such limited partnership interest, as a “security”, must be registered with the <abbr>SEC</abbr> unless it falls within an exemption.
 A fund sponsor will want to avoid registering the limited partnership interests of the fund with the <abbr>SEC</abbr> because registration is costly, public disclosures can compromise the fund’s ability to execute its investment strategy, and ongoing compliance obligations are onerous.
 Accordingly, most fund sponsors will try to conduct a private placement of their fund’s limited partnership interests pursuant to section 4(2) of the <abbr title="Securities Act of 1933">SA</abbr>, typically by complying with the safe harbor guidelines of Regulation D. As a general rule, fund sponsors rely on Rule 506(b) of Regulation D, which allow a fund sponsor to sell its limited partnership interests to an unlimited number<sup><a href="#fn01" id="fref01">1</a></sup> of “accredited investors” (a term defined in Regulation D that we will come back to in a moment) and up to 35 non-accredited but sophisticated investors.

 Who qualify as accredited investors?
 That’s defined in Rule 501 of Regulation D, and includes:

-* Natural persons with net worth<sup><a href="#fn02" id="fref02">2</a></sup> (individually or with their spouse) in excess of $1 million
+* Natural persons with net worth<sup><a href="#fn02" id="fref02">2</a></sup> (individually or with their spouse) in excess of $1 million;
-* Natural persons that have individual income in excess of $200,000 or joint income with their spouses of $300,000 in each of the two most recent years and a reasonable expectation of the same income in the current year
+* Natural persons that have individual income in excess of $200,000 or joint income with their spouses of $300,000 in each of the two most recent years and a reasonable expectation of the same income in the current year;
-* Corporations, partnerships, buinesses trusts, tax-exempt 501(c)(3) organizations (“charitable organizations”) with total assets in excess of $5 million and which were not formed for specific purpose of acquiring the securities offered
+* Corporations, partnerships, buinesses trusts, tax-exempt 501(c)(3) organizations (“charitable organizations”) with total assets in excess of $5 million and which were not formed for specific purpose of acquiring the securities offered;
-* Banks, brokers or dealers registered under the <cite>Securities Exchange Act of 1934</cite>
+* Banks, brokers or dealers registered under the <cite>Securities Exchange Act of 1934</cite>;
-* Investment companies registered under the <abbr title="Investment Company Act of 1940">ICA</abbr>
+* Investment companies registered under the <abbr title="Investment Company Act of 1940">ICA</abbr>;
-* Pension plans with total assets in excess of $5 million established and maintained by a state or one of its agencies or political subdivisions for its employees
+* Pension plans with total assets in excess of $5 million established and maintained by a state or one of its agencies or political subdivisions for its employees, i.e. public pension funds;
-* Employee benefit plans within the meaning of the Employee Retirement Income Security Act of 1974 (**ERISA**) if the investment decisions are made by a plan fiduciary that is a bank, savings and loan association, insurance company, or registered investment adviser, or if the plan has total assets in excess of $5 million
+* Employee benefit plans within the meaning of the Employee Retirement Income Security Act of 1974 (**ERISA**) if the investment decisions are made by a plan fiduciary that is a bank, savings and loan association, insurance company, or registered investment adviser, or if the plan has total assets in excess of $5 million;
-* A private business development company
+* A private business development company;
-* A trust with total assets in excess of $5 million and the investment decisions of which are directed by a sophisticated person (i.e. a person with such knowledge of financial and business matters as to be able to evaluate the merits and risks of a prospective investors)
+* A trust with total assets in excess of $5 million and the investment decisions of which are directed by a sophisticated person (i.e. a person with such knowledge of financial and business matters as to be able to evaluate the merits and risks of a prospective investors); or
-* Any entity in which all equity owners are accredited investors (i.e. falling within one of the above categories)
+* Any entity in which all equity owners are accredited investors (i.e. falling within one of the above categories).

 Regulation D limits the pool of prospective U.S. based investors, but there are still additional limitations that most fund sponsors will have to observe.
 A fund sponsor will also want to avoid registration of the fund as an investment company under the <abbr title="Investment Company Act of 1940">ICA</abbr>.
 Fund sponsors do this for much the same reasons that they avoid registering their fund interests as securities under the <abbr title="Securities Act of 1933">SA</abbr>: it imposes considerable up-front and on-going expenses, requires public disclosures, and imposes additional compliance obligations.